Depth Preservation and Close-Field Transfer in the Local Langlands Correspondence: Introduction

-Theorem~\ref{thm:E} specializes, for hyperspecial parahorics of split groups, to Kazhdan’s foundational result \cite{kazhdan1986}.
+This result specializes, for hyperspecial parahorics of split groups, to Kazhdan's foundational theorem \cite{kazhdan1986}.
 Its Iwahori-level analogue (for $\mathrm{GL}_n$, see \cite{Lem01}) has been used to transport the local Langlands correspondence from characteristic~$0$ to positive characteristic, notably in \cite{Gan2015} for $\mathrm{GSp}_4$ and \cite{GanVar17} for split classical groups.
-Theorem \ref{thm:E} in the case of special parahorics and $m\in \mathbb{Z}_{>1}$ was established by Ganapathy \cite{ganapathy2022}.
+The special parahoric case for $m\in\Z_{>1}$ was established by Ganapathy \cite{ganapathy2022}.

-However, the Kazhdan equivalence at depth $\ell$ is vertex–dependent.
-Moreover, it transfers overlapping subcategories of the representation category $\mathcal{R}(G(F))$, which typically meets several Bernstein blocks at once.
-This makes it too coarse for a uniform, blockwise treatment of $\mathcal R(G(F))$.
+However, this parahoric-level equivalence is vertex-dependent.
+Moreover, it transfers overlapping subcategories of $\cR(G(F))$, which typically meet several Bernstein blocks at once.
+This makes it too coarse for a uniform, blockwise treatment of $\cR(G(F))$.

-Our next theorem remedies this by producing a support–preserving, block-by-block canonical isomorphism of Hecke algebras, at the cost of excluding a finite set of small residue characteristics.
+Our next theorem remedies this by producing a support-preserving, block-by-block canonical isomorphism of Hecke algebras, at the cost of excluding a finite set of small residue characteristics.

 In recent joint works of the author with Jeffrey D. Adler, Jessica Fintzen and Kazuma Ohara \cite{AFMO24a}\cite{AFMO24b}, it was established that the Hecke algebras attached to types constructed by Kim and Yu are isomorphic to the Hecke algebras attached to depth-zero types of some twisted Levi subgroup.
 We use that result in combination with the above-developed results to prove the following (Theorem \ref{thm:ell-close-arbitrary-blocks}).